Table of Contents:

 We’ll be showing you how to transform a simple circle into a water droplet sketch so realistic, you’ll think you got water on your paper!
 Water can be a complex thing to draw because it is transparent and will adapt to highlights and shadows in a unique way.
 You’ll find that with the right shadows and light areas, you can make it seem like your drawing is jumping right off the page.
 We’ll be breaking down how to draw water droplets into easy steps so you can follow along.
 All you’ll need is some sketching supplies and some quality paper to get started.

-A good set you could use for this drawing is the 33-piece Professional Drawing set.
+A good set you could use for this drawing is the Expert Drawing Pencil Set, 33 Pieces.
 It includes drawing pencils in varying hardnesses, woodless graphite pencils, sharpeners, erasers, blenders and more.
 You can use all these tools to add lots of values to your artwork and create beautiful graphite pieces of art.

 - Gray Toned Paper